SetProtocol/STIPS/STIPS/STIP-009.md

 > initialize

-ONLY DEPLOYER: Wires SetToken, DelegatedManager, global manager extensions, and modules together into a functioning package. `_initializeTargets` includes any extensions or modules which need to be initialized and modules must initialized before extensions.`initializeBytecode` is an encoded call to the relevant target's initialize function.
+ONLY DEPLOYER: Wires SetToken, DelegatedManager, global manager extensions, and modules together into a functioning package. `_initializeTargets` includes any extensions or modules which need to be initialized. `initializeBytecode` is an encoded call to the relevant target's *initialize* function.

 ```solidity
 function initialize(